Metro Vancouver home values have been volatile since 2021, and are now trending downward.

 Overall, Vancouver is a great place for people of all ages and backgrounds to live.
 It offers a high quality of life, a vibrant culture, and a strong economy.

 Since the peak in Spring 2022, house prices in Vancouver have resembled a roller coaster.
-The benchmark price fluctuated between 300,000 and 100,000 dollars, up and down.
+The benchmark price fluctuated tens of thousands of dollars, up and down.

 Demand (purchases) in Greater Vancouver is low.
 Many people want to buy a home, but affordability is so poor that would-be buyers have been sidelined.